 Guidelines Comments 1.
 Board of Directors (a) Disclose the identity of directors who are independent.
-Of the six Board nominees, Claude A. Garcia (chair of the Board), Normand Morin, Stephen A. Jarislowsky and Alain Côté are independent. (b) Disclose the identity of directors who are not independent, and describe the basis for that determination.
-The Board of Directors is responsible for determining whether or not each director is an independent director.
-To do this, the Board analyzes all the relationships of the directors with the Corporation and its subsidiaries.
-Non-independent directors are G. Douglas Goodfellow, secretary and David A. Goodfellow, a significant shareholder.
-None of the other directors works in day-to-day operations of the Corporation, is party to any material contracts with the Corporation, or receives any fees from the Corporation other than as directors. (c) Disclose whether or not a majority of directors are independent.
+Of the five Board nominees, Normand Morin, Stephen A. Jarislowsky and Alain Côté (Lead Director) are independent. (b) Disclose the identity of directors who are not independent and describe the basis for that determination. (c) Disclose whether or not a majority of directors are independent.
 If a majority of directors are not independent, describe what the Board of Directors (the Board) does to facilitate its exercise of independent judgement in carrying out its responsibilities.
-A majority of directors are independent.
+The majority of directors are independent.
 Independent directors are given the opportunity to meet on an ad hoc basis during regularly scheduled Board meetings, or otherwise as appropriate.
-The Board of Directors does not find it necessary to add structures to those that already exist in order to ensure its independence vis-à-vis management.
+The Board of Directors does not find it necessary to add structures to those that already exist in order to ensure its independence with regard to management.
 Any given director may retain the services of an outside advisor at the Corporation's expense, subject to approval by the Chair of the Board. (d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer.
-Alain Côté is a member of the Board and the audit committee chair of Caisse de dépôt et placement du Québec, Aéroport de Montréal, Chambre de l'assurance de dommages and the Laval University Foundation.
+Alain Côté is a member of the Board and the audit committee chair of Caisse de dépôt et placement du Québec, Aéroports de Montréal, Chambre de l'assurance de dommages and the Laval University Foundation.